-Handling the Unit (see "4 About the box" [▶ 23])
+Handling the unit (see "4.1.1 To handle the outdoor unit" [▶ 23])

 To avoid injury, do NOT touch the air inlet or aluminium fins of the unit.

 Make sure installation, servicing, maintenance and repair comply with instructions from Daikin and with applicable legislation (for example national gas regulation) and are executed ONLY by authorised persons.